 16 Ludo Pieces (4 pieces per player)

 Storage Pouch For Game Pieces

 This is a fun filled game for family and friends – a maximum of four persons can play at a time.
 Game can continue even after someone wins.
 Therefore, remaining players can compete for second, third place and so on.
 It’s a game where players can set out to eliminate other players just because those players had eliminated them before, or simply for the fun of it.

-It fosters control and decision making too.
+It fosters self-control and decision making too.
 On many occasions during the game a player will be caught between two minds: eliminate this player who had just eliminated them or make a run for it towards their home.
 But a throw can only carry you thus far, especially when a six wasn’t thrown.
 And incidentally, that same player whom you had just shown mercy ends up eliminating you.
 Well, elimination here means a player will return to their starting square and wait their turn to throw a six before being born again.